sangtaeha/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 Variables required to implement CUBIC are described in this section.

 RTT:
-: smoothed round-trip time in seconds calculated as described in {{!RFC6298}}
+: Smoothed round-trip time in seconds calculated as described in {{!RFC6298}}

 cwnd:
-: Current congestion window in segments.
+: Current congestion window in segments

 ssthresh:
-: Current slow start threshold in segments.
+: Current slow start threshold in segments

 W_max:
-: Size of the cwnd in segments just before the cwnd is reduced in the last congestion event.
+: Size of the cwnd in segments just before the cwnd is reduced in the last congestion event

 W_last_max:
-: last value of W_max in segments before W_max is updated for the current congestion event.
+: Last value of W_max in segments before W_max is updated for the current congestion event

 K:
-: the time period in seconds it takes to increase the current congestion window size to W_max
+: The time period in seconds it takes to increase the current congestion window size to W_max

 W_cubic(t):
 : Target value of the congestion window in segments at time t in seconds based on the cubic increase function as described in {{win-inc}}

 W_est(t):
-: an estimate for the congestion window in segments at time t in seconds in the TCP-friendly region, that is, an estimate for the congestion window if the TCP-NewReno congestion controller was used.
+: An estimate for the congestion window in segments at time t in seconds in the TCP-friendly region, that is, an estimate for the congestion window if the TCP-NewReno congestion controller was used

 ## Window Increase Function {#win-inc}